matteosister/CypressConsoleDefaultsBundle/README.md

 $ Clearing the cache for the dev environment with debug true
 ```

 From version 0.4 you can pass a regular expression as the command name.
-You need to use two slash to wrap the command like this
+You need to **use two slashes to wrap the command** like this

 ```yaml
 cypress_console_defaults: